romanmarkunas/hangman/README.md

 ## 2) Service
 This layer contains Domain access objects and business wide rules.
 In this project WordsDAO and random word generator will occupy this layer.
+## 3) Applications
+This layer contains application logic (user use cases).
+In this project we have 3 use cases: hangman game, database update and managing page.